AlzPatz/yak2d/README.md

 ## License

 MIT and Apache 2.0.
-If anyone knows of a fast, stable sorting algorithm (merge or Tim sort, or equivalent) under MIT license that can replace the use of HPCsharp - I would be keen to hear about it!
+If anyone knows of a fast, stable sorting algorithm (merge or Tim sort, or equivalent) under MIT license that can replace the use of HPCsharp - I would be keen to hear about it